yzf12346/termux-sdl-build/README.md

 进入examples下，执行make run

-This is a termux sdl plugin, based on cctools
+This is a termux sdl plugin, examples from cctools

 ### How to use
 Extract the libs.zip file and copy the SDL library file to /data/data/com.termux/files/usr/lib